Hengle/PresentMon/README.md

 - time spent processing the output in the display hardware or drivers (typically a fixed additional overhead), and
 - a combination of display blanking interval and scan time (which varies, depending on timing and tearing).

+### Tracking GPU work with Hardware-Accelerated GPU Scheduling enabled

+When using `-track_gpu` on a system that uses Hardware-Accelerated GPU Scheduling (HWS), the GPU execution metrics are less accurate than when HWS is disabled resulting in `msUntilRenderStart`, `msUntilRenderCompete`, `msGPUActive`, and `msGPUVideoActive` measurements that are later/larger than they should be.
+For example, in a GPU-bound scenario the frame's `msGPUActive` may be reported ~0.5ms larger than the true GPU work duration, though the specific amount of the inaccuracy will be workload- and GPU-dependent.

+An improved solution is WIP.

 ### Shutting down PresentMon on Windows 7

 Some users have observed system stability issues when forcibly shutting down PresentMon on Windows 7.
 If you are having similar issues, they can be avoided by using Ctrl+C in the PresentMon window to shut it down.